SSbit01/Simple-Chat-Rooms/README.md

 # ***Simple Chat Rooms***

 This is a platform created by [SSbit01](https://ssbit01.github.io/) where users can create and join chat rooms without creating an account.
-It makes use of [WebSockets](https://datatracker.ietf.org/doc/html/rfc6455).
+It uses [WebSockets](https://datatracker.ietf.org/doc/html/rfc6455) to provide real-time chat functionality.

 ---